shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 * Screenshots can be taken using GIMP, Snipping tools, or any tool you have already worked on.
 * Do not use screenshots for Code samples (show code samples in codeblocks).
 * Do not take screenshots for a page that is likely to change frequently.

+## GIFs

+Consider using GIFs when you want to:

+* Demonstrate procedures.
+* Highlight functionalities visually.
+* Aid setup and initial tasks with visual guides.

 ## File